OS2World/UTIL-SYSTEM-System_Load/SL/warpin/readme.txt

 drawn.
 Note that you can drag and drop fonts and colors onto the list, items and details pane.

+To enable Freetype 2 font engine support using the InnoTek Font Engine for OS/2 (FT2LIB), specify the -ft2 command line switch.
+In this mode, some objects may not be displayed as intended.

 The SL package includes several useful utilities:

 cpuid.exe